 Notice how the introductory paragraph introduces the topic and sets the groundwork for what will be discussed in the remainder of the essay.
-It provides signal phrases (bolded above), such as "differed significantly" or "stark contrasts," which signal to the reader that this is a contrast essay.

-Additionally, this introductory paragraph includes a thesis statement (underlined), which clearly notes the points of contrast the essay will explore.
-The thesis statement communicates the essay's main idea.
-It clearly tells us that the essay will explore ways in which the Northern and Southern colonies differed in regard to society, politics, and the economy.
+It provides signal phrases (bolded above) such as "differed significantly" or "stark contrasts" which signal to the reader that this is a contrast essay.
+Additionally, this introductory paragraph includes a thesis statement, which clearly notes the points of contrast the essay will explore.
+The thesis statement (underlined) communicates the essay's main idea.
+It clearly tells us that the essay will explore ways in which the Northern and Southern colonies differed in regards to society, politics, and the economy.
+From here, the author could set up the rest of her essay in one of two primary ways: the point-by-point method, or the block method.

-2b.
-Body Paragraphs

-From here, the author could set up the rest of her essay using either the point-by-point method or the block method.
-Which organizational method does the essay use, and how do you know?
+Which organizational method does it use?
+How do you know?

 Take a look at the excerpt below, from the first two body paragraphs:

 One way the colonies differed was in their social order.
-The Northern colonies were more town-centered, and the culture revolved around church members since religion was central to these colonies.
+The Northern colonies were more town-centered and the culture revolved around church-members since religion was central to these colonies.
 Conflicts that occurred typically were of a religious nature.
-The Puritans who lived in the Northern colonies aimed to live an idealized Christian life where they were free to practice their religion.
-Additionally, education was more organized in the North, with the implementation of schools and universities.
+The puritans who lived in the northern colonies aimed to live an idealized Christian life where they were free to practice their religion.
+Additionally, education was more organized in the North with the implementation of schools and universities.

-The social order in the South, on the other hand, revolved around plantations, and the culture was primarily organized around wealthy landowners and the elite class of white males.
-Women and slaves were secondclass citizens in this culture, with few rights.
-Education systems tended to develop more slowly in the South as well.
+The social order in the South, on the other hand, revolved around plantations and the culture was primarily organized around wealthy landowners and the elite class of white males.
+Women and slaves were second class citizens in this culture with few rights.
+Education systems tended to develop more slowly in the south as well.
 Students who were educated were typically educated at home since formal schools were far less common.

 In these body paragraphs, the author is discussing the first main point: societal aspects.
 She emphasizes the primary social differences between the colonies.
-She also uses some comparison and contrast words and phrases (underlined) as transitions to signal to the reader that a comparison or contrast is being made and to help the essay's flow.
-Use of these words or phrases is a helpful way to illuminate similarities or differences for the reader more clearly and is part of an effective comparison/contrast essay.
+She also uses some comparison and contrast words and phrases (underlined) as transitions to signal to the reader that a comparison or contrast is being made and to help the essay flow.
+Use of these words or phrases is a helpful way to illuminate similarities or differences for the reader more clearly, and is part of an effective comparison/contrast essay.

-As you may have figured out, this author chose the point-by-point method.
+As you may have figured out, for this sample essay, the author choose the point-by-point method.
 We can see that the author discusses the social order of the Northern colonies in one paragraph, followed by the social order of the Southern colonies in the next paragraph.